open-rcp/rcp/docs/rcpd.md

-# RCP Daemon (RCPD)
+# RCP Daemon (rcpdaemon)

-This document outlines the RCP Daemon (RCPD), which provides runtime management for RCP applications with integrated server and API functionality.
+This document outlines the RCP Daemon (rcpdaemon), which provides runtime management for RCP applications with integrated server and API functionality.

 ## Overview

-RCPD is a long-running daemon/system service that manages the lifecycle of applications and provides integrated server and API capabilities.
+rcpdaemon is a long-running daemon/system service that manages the lifecycle of applications and provides integrated server and API capabilities.
 It acts as a unified component that handles configuration persistence, monitoring, control, and communication within the RCP ecosystem.

-Key responsibilities of RCPD include:
+Key responsibilities of rcpdaemon include:

 - Integrated server functionality for handling client connections
 - Optional API endpoints for remote management (feature-gated)